Measuring the State of Open Science in Transportation Using Large Language Models: Discussion

 While LLMs were the only solution to extract the necessary data with sufficient accuracy at the scale of the study, they are still imperfect.
 For example, LLMs could not perfectly recover metadata available in the XML file.
 Additionally, given that we did not set temperature to 0 during extraction, our exact output is difficult to reproduce.
-Given that data annotated by humans are also not reproducible, this is a limitation inherent to studies of this kind.
-Additionally, our pipeline and the extracted data are openly available.
+Given that human annotations are also not perfectly reproducible, this is a limitation inherent to studies of this kind.
+However, our pipeline and the extracted data are openly available.